mkalz/kalz.cc/content/slides/osc22/index.md

 - The world of open
 - Social movement
 - Research directions
+- Frictions of open education
+- The world of open
+- Social movement
+- Research directions
-- Frictions of open educatio
+- Frictions of open education

 ---